MADERA – It was a perfect day for planting a tree in Madera Courthouse Park in celebration of the 125th anniversary of the founding of Madera County.

 Joe and his crew – Alex Torres, Javier Bautista and Robert Ramirez – put their backs into the hard part of the job; digging the planting hole and preparing the 3-year-old tree to be installed in its new home.

-Supervisors Brett Frasier and David Rogers made quick work of hoisting the tree into its spot, while Supervisors Tom Wheeler and Max Rodriguez grabbed shovels, joined by CAO Eric Fleming, members of the Madera County Historic Society, Courthouse Park Committee Chairperson Gail Hanhart McIntyre, and committee member Bob Winslow.
+Supervisors Brett Frazier and David Rogers made quick work of hoisting the tree into its spot, while Supervisors Tom Wheeler and Max Rodriguez grabbed shovels, joined by CAO Eric Fleming, members of the Madera County Historic Society, Courthouse Park Committee Chairperson Gail Hanhart McIntyre, and committee member Bob Winslow.

 Never a group of fellows to miss out on any historic doin’s, the Grub Gulch 41-49 E Clampus Vitus Chapter was well-represented.